NewsLocal News

 Hall says she's also run into barriers with trying to get financial support from groups that don't solely offer one-time fees.

-With these fees come certain services like trash removal, but there are also questions about if there will be a need to cut back on funding for services if there’s no money coming in for the PILOT.
+Still, there are also questions about if there will be a need to cut back on funding for services related to these fees if there’s no money coming in for the PILOT.

 "That's yet to be determined," said Tyrone Garner, the mayor of Wyandotte County/Kansas City, Kansas.
 "The information I've gotten so far is 'no.'"